algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 **Cons**

 - Requires a confidential server to perform the upload (or and end user to provide an IPFS service upload key, which is not a good user experience, particularly for less technical voting round creators, and requires in browser secret handling)
-- Relies on the AWS bill, DNS and potentially API deployment to be maintained for the metadata to be retrieved into the future (doesn't comply with the decentralisation principle)
 - IPFS performance is often slow and unreliable (although the download performance can be offset by an IPFS gateway with a write-through cache to high performance blob storage like Amazon S3)
+- Doesn't allow for modifications to the metadata (unless the IPFS hash stored in the smart contract is modified)

 ### Option MS2 - Cloud blob storage